Makarora Whio (Blue duck, Hymenolaimus malacorhynchos) ~ A significant remnant population of Aotearoa New Zealand’s, South Island

 Ornithologist Rachel Hufton taking morphological measurements during rock wren colour banding

-Specialist mist nets are errected within know breeding territories and a audible lure is used to encourage individuals into the net.
+Specialist mist nets are errected within known breeding territories and an audible lure is used to encourage individuals into the net.
 The mist net shelves are kept low as rock wren flight is limited and birds often forage close to the ground on terrestrial insects (spiders, moths, beetles and flies) and berries from low growing plants such as Muehlenbeckia axillaris (below).

 Succulent fruits of Muehlenbeckia axillaris.
 Several rock wren have been noted foraging from this plant during February within the Crucible basin.